Weapons (2025 film)

-Weapons is a 2025 American mystery horror film directed, written, produced, and co-scored by Zach Cregger.
+Weapons is a 2025 American supernatural mystery horror film directed, written, produced, and co-scored by Zach Cregger.
 It stars an ensemble cast including Josh Brolin, Julia Garner, Alden Ehrenreich, Austin Abrams, Cary Christopher, Toby Huss, Benedict Wong, and Amy Madigan.
 Its plot follows the case of seventeen children from the same classroom who mysteriously run away on the same night at the same time.